oven-sh/bun/README.md

 ## Environment variables

 - `GOMAXPROCS`: For `bun bun`, this sets the maximum number of threads to use.
-If you’re experiencing an issue with `bun bun`, try setting `GOMAXPROCS=1` to force bun to run single-threaded
+If you're experiencing an issue with `bun bun`, try setting `GOMAXPROCS=1` to force bun to run single-threaded
-- `DISABLE_BUN_ANALYTICS=1` this disables bun’s analytics. bun records bundle timings (so we can answer with data, "is bun getting faster?") and feature usage (e.g., "are people actually using macros?").
-The request body size is about 60 bytes, so it’s not a lot of data
+- `DISABLE_BUN_ANALYTICS=1` this disables bun's analytics. bun records bundle timings (so we can answer with data, "is bun getting faster?") and feature usage (e.g., "are people actually using macros?").
+The request body size is about 60 bytes, so it's not a lot of data
 - `TMPDIR`: Before `bun bun` completes, it stores the new `.bun` in `$TMPDIR`.
 If unset, `TMPDIR` defaults to the platform-specific temporary directory (on Linux, `/tmp` and on macOS `/private/tmp`)

 ## Credits

-- While written in Zig instead of Go, bun’s JS transpiler, CSS lexer, and node module resolver source code is based on [@evanw](https://github.com/evanw)’s [esbuild](https://github.com/evanw/esbuild) project.
+- While written in Zig instead of Go, bun's JS transpiler, CSS lexer, and node module resolver source code is based on [@evanw](https://github.com/evanw)'s [esbuild](https://github.com/evanw/esbuild) project.
 Evan did a fantastic job with esbuild.
 - The idea for the name "bun" came from [@kipply](https://github.com/kipply)

 ## License